Hi, my name is Mike Redshaw and I am a Methodist Minister living in Derbyshire, UK.

 In September 2010 I became the joint Superintendent Minister of the newly created Borders Mission Circuit, covering part of the old Ripley Circuit and amalgamating with three other circuits in the area again straddling the Nottinghamshire/Derbyshire border.
 We encouraged the folk in mission and evangelism to spread the Gospel message throughout this area.

 In 2007 I completed a year long "Mission Shaped Ministry" course looking at Fresh Expressions of Church, as my heart will always be in evangelism, mission and in making faith in Jesus more accessible to people in this modern age.
 In 2009 I joined the planning team and became a joint co-ordinator for rolling out the course in the Notts and Derby District of the Methodist Church and two Anglican Dioceses in September of that year.
-We`re in the middle of our current course and beginning to think about the challenge of a future one, potentially in 2015.

 My family are very important to me, and over the years they have supported me wonderfully.

 In addition to Rebecca and Vikki we have also been involved with various other youngsters over the years, some of whom have visited and wanted to live with us; others have been youngsters of family friends and we have followed their progress with pride also.
 So we often remember and pray for Gareth and Charlotte, Kate and Lloyd, Nathan, Chris, Julia and Joe, Eleanor and Andy, Bryony, Daniel, David, Jamie, Michelle, Tom, and many others who over the years have been part of our lives.
+Especially we are delighted and honoured to be getting know the grandchildren of our good friends, Alison and Stuart.
+Caitlyn and Noah are going to brings much joy in the years to come.

 Well, this is my family and combined with my father, brother, Alison's mum and brother and his family we are kept very busy, but always praising God for his goodness and his blessing upon us.